pflanze/functional-perl/README.md

 was written long before the functional-perl project was started, and does various details differently, and IIRC doesn't care about memory retention problems (to be fair, at the time the book was written the perl interpreter wouldn't have allowed to avoid them anyway).
-(Also, IIRC he bundles lazy evaluation into the pairs; separating these concerns should be preferable as they are then more universally usable and combinable.)
+Also, IIRC it bundles lazy evaluation into the pairs; separating these concerns should be preferable as they are then more universally usable and combinable.
 (Todo: reread book, contact author.)

 ## Installation